-Located 16 miles southwest of Downtown Dallas, Dogwood Canyon is part of the White Rock Escarpment within a 50-minute drive of four million people and 15 minutes from 24 schools.
-The Canyon features a visitor center, two canyon trails, academic programs, conservation workshops and facility rental where guests will be surrounded by nature.
+Located 16 miles southwest of Downtown Dallas, Dogwood Canyon is part of the White Rock Escarpment.
+The center is within a 50-minute drive of four million people and 15 minutes from 24 schools.
+The Canyon features a visitor center, two canyon trails, academic programs, conservation workshops and facility rental where guests are surrounded by nature.
 If you just want to hang out or chill at the canyon with family and friends, The Wood offers a shady retreat with picnic tables and an unstructure children's nature play area.

-The West Rim Trail is on the west side of the Canyon and offers scenic overlooks across Joe Pool Lake all the way to Cowboy Stadium, 15 miles to the northwest, in Arlington.
-Also available is an ADA accessible trail on the Canyon floor.
-Both trails total about 2 miles and a total of 4 miles of trails are in development at Dogwood Canyon.
+The West Rim Trail offers scenic overlooks across Joe Pool Lake all the way to Cowboy Stadium, 15 miles to the northwest, in Arlington.
+Also available is an ADA accessible trail on the canyon floor.
+Both trails total approximately 2 miles and a total of 4 miles of trails are in development at Dogwood Canyon.

-The groundbreaking ceremony included planting a dogwood tree by local schoolchildren to celebrate the conservation of the canyon, and the science education programs that will serve 5,000 schoolchildren at the Center each year.
+The groundbreaking ceremony included planting a dogwood tree by local school children to celebrate the conservation of the canyon and the science education programs that will serve 5,000 students at the center each year.

-Dogwood Canyon is named for the flowering dogwoods that are found in the canyon.
+Dogwood Canyon derives its name from the flowering dogwoods that are found on the site.
 The flowering dogwood is common to the piney woods and post oak belts of Texas, but is generally absent from shallow clay soils of the limestone regions.
 Plants and animals from East, West and Central Texas converge here at the outer limits of their ranges, making Dogwood Canyon home to a unique combination of flora and fauna.
-Most importantly, the Canyon supports mature Ashe Juniper trees, the last know nesting habitat of the federally-endangered Golden cheeked Warblers and Black-Chinned Hummingbirds (both are songbirds).
+Most importantly, the canyon supports mature Ashe Juniper trees, the last known nesting habitat of the federally-endangered Golden-cheeked Warblers and the Black-chinned Hummingbirds (both songbirds).